 But of course that’s pressing the details too far.
 Jesus is not saying that Gentiles are like dogs in every sense.
 Simply that, in the household analogy, there’s an order to things.
 The children get the bread first – and the Jews get Jesus first.
 That’s the way God has set things up.
 The Eternal Son of God, was born as a Jew.
 His mission between the stable in Bethlehem and the cross in Jerusalem was a mission to the Jews.
 Then after He rises He tells His disciples to go into all the world.
 First the Jews get Jesus, then the nations.
 First those in Jerusalem then the people of Tyre.
 That’s the meaning of the children and dogs story.

 In verse 27, the woman shows that she understands Jesus’ lesson.
 And she immediately picks out the most important truth: whether you’re a child or whether you’re a dog – you need bread!

-27 She said, “Yes, Lord, yet even the dogs eat the crumbs that fall from their masters’ table.”
+“And she said, Truth, Lord: yet the dogs eat of the crumbs which fall from their masters’ table.”